Tr1ckX/github_usertags_Week-6/README.md

   - using github API
   - processing JSON objects with mustache.js
   - Javascript and CSS interaction
+  - chaining JS functions and the lovely callbacks

 You can try it [here](https://guarded-stream-9271.herokuapp.com)